lsalazar1/weddingWebsite/README.md

 ## Contributors
 - Liam Salazar
-- Kenneth Velarde

 ## Overview
 Our goal is to create a website for my upcoming wedding.
 This project will help with the cost of the wedding by avoiding purchasing RSVP cards.
 This README will have details about the different pages for the website.
 Project must be ready for deployment by ***End of January***.

 ## Tech Stack
-We'll most likely use the MERN stack.
+We'll be using the MERN stack.
 This is a popular free, open-source JavaScript software stack, similar to MEAN.
 The only difference is that we will be using React to build our front-end, whereas MEAN uses Angular.

  - **M**ongoDB
  - **E**xpress.JS